-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Exploration or appraisal well drilling by an offshore installation or drilling ship, or directional drilling by a land based drilling rig, and placement of a well structure in, on, under or over the foreshore or seabed and any associated: (a) repair, alteration, extension and abandonment of the well structure fixed in, on, under or over any foreshore or seabed; (b) occupation of space in the common marine and coastal area; (c) disturbance of the foreshore or seabed; (d) deposition in, on or under the foreshore or seabed; (e) discharge of contaminants into water, into, on or under the foreshore or seabed, or into air; and (f) taking of water and heat incidental to the drilling process; excluding discharges regulated by the Resource Management (Marine Pollution) Regulations 1998 (Appendix 5).
-Note (1): Where the well head originates landward of the coastal marine area and enters the coastal marine area under the seabed only condition (f) will apply.
-Note(2): If the activity does not meet the standards, terms and conditions in this Rule 26 Open Coast Port Controlled (a) drilling is not undertaken within 2,000 m of any site where drilling has occurred in the previous five years; (b) drilling is not undertaken directly into or within 1000 m of any sensitive marine benthic habitat identified in Schedule 4B or reef system; (c) drilling is not undertaken within any site identified in Schedule 5 [Historic heritage]; (d) drilling does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant species and ecosystems]; (e) drilling is undertaken at least 2,000 m from the line of mean high water springs or at least 1,000 m from the boundary of coastal management area - Outstanding Value; (f) only water-based or synthetic-based drilling fluids and muds are used; and (g) activity complies with the general standards in Section 8.6 of this Plan.
-Control is reserved over: (a) compliance with relevant legislation and regulations1 managing well integrity and discharges (including relating to the management of hazardous substances), and provision of relevant supporting documentation2; (b) well integrity, maintenance and abandonment; (c) any incidental discharges; (d) location, method, timing and notification of works; (e) effects on other authorised structures or activities; (f) sediment movement and erosion; (g) effects on water quality; (h) effects on ecological values; (i) effects on historic, cultural and amenity values; (j) effects on surf breaks; (k) effects of occupation on public access; (l) effects on navigation; (m) effects of noise and light; (n) monitoring and information requirements; (o) duration of consent; and (p) review of consent conditions.
-General Policies 1 to 21 and Activity-based Policies 22, 28, 29, 30, 31, 32, 36, 37, 38, 39, 40, 41, 42, 44, 47, 49
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference g, and placement of a well structure in, n, under or over the foreshore or eabed nd any associated: repair, alteration, extension and abandonment of the well structure fixed in, on, under or over any foreshore or seabed; g) temporary exclusive (37) (63) occupation of space in the common marine and coastal area; n) disturbance of the foreshore or seabed; deposition in, on or under the foreshore or seabed; discharge of contaminants into water, into, on or under the foreshore or seabed, or into air; and taking of water and heat incidental to the drilling process; xcluding discharges regulated by the Resource Management (Marine Pollution) Regulations 1998 Appendix 5). (g) drilling is not undertaken directly into or within 1000 m of any sensitive marine benthic habitat identified in Schedule 4B or reef system; (n) drilling is not undertaken within any site identified in Schedule 5A and B (41) [Historic heritage]; (i) drilling does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant species and ecosystems]; (j) drilling is undertaken at least 2,000 m from the line of mean high water springs or at least 1,000 m from the boundary of coastal management area - Outstanding Value; (k) only water-based or synthetic-based drilling fluids and muds are used; and (l) activity complies with the general standards in Section 8.6 of this Plan. integrity and discharges (including relating to the management of hazardous substances), and provision of relevant supporting documentation2; (b) well integrity, maintenance and abandonment; (c) any incidental discharges; (d) location, method, timing and notification of works; (e) effects on other authorised structures or activities; (f) sediment movement and erosion; (g) effects on ecological natural character, features and landscapes values ^{(43) (63)} (ha) effects on indigenous biodiversity (43) (63) values; (i) effects on amenity values, including (53) surf breaks; (k) effects of occupation on public access; (l) effects of noise and light; (r) monitoring and information requirements; (d) duration of consent; and (a) review of consent conditions.
+1 to 21 and Activity-bas Policies 22, 28, 29, 3 31, 32, 36, 3 38, 39, 40, 4 42, 44, 47, 4